ossf/package-analysis/sandboxes/README.md

 ##### import

-Iterates through the installed package's modules, etc and attempts to import them.
+Iterates through the installed package's modules and attempts to import them.

 This is relevant to languages that execute code at import time.